 3. Play YouTube Videos via VLC Player

 This is another creative solution that allows you to continue playing a video on YouTube while the app is closed.
-You can choose to play a video as an audio file using the built-in features of the VLC player.
+You can choose to play a video as an audio file using the built-in features of the VLC player using hotkeys and shortcuts.
 As a result, the video keeps playing in the background even when the app has been minimized or the screen is locked.
 Follow the steps given below to see how:

 1. The first thing that you need to do is download and install the VLC media player on your device.